Trade Show Lead Generation Management

 Some lead scanning devices allow for customization, and specific qualifiers can be added to the system.
-These qualifiers include a temperature rating, a list of follow-up actions to choose from, and a notes section.
+These qualifiers include a temperature rating (how hot this lead is--not if they have Covid), a list of follow-up actions to choose from, and a notes section.

 Depending on the trade show, these pieces of technology can be expensive.
 If you’re working on a budget, consider creating your own method of data collection.
 Also consider bringing iPads for attendees to enter their contact information via a Google Form.

-There are also apps, phone capturing processes, etc that you can easily upload all your leads based on the category you rated them at and then upload them to your crm.
-These change and are updated frequently so it is best to google it or ask other companies what they use.
+There are also apps & phone capturing processes that allow you to easily upload all your leads, based on the category you rated them at, and then upload them to your crm.
+These apps change and are updated frequently so it is best to google it or ask other companies what they use.

-You get home or back to your office and you START CALLING!
-You’ve developed this strong lead retrieval system but you need to follow through to the end.
+You’ve developed this strong lead retrieval system and now you need to follow through.
 Your sales staff should be chomping to get at those #1 rated leads!
 (If not, hire new sales reps).

 Let your reps go after these leads accordingly-- making the sales and placing these leads gently into your sales funnel to continue working them and you will reap the benefits of having exhibited at this trade show.